spraakbanken/swell-project/Normalization_guidelines.md

 ## Criteria

+Assume that we have a sentence that needs correction.

 ### Basic Criteria

-Assuming that we have a sentence that needs correction, always keep to the following principles:
+First, always keep to the following principles:

 * Change the sentence so that it's grammatical (which is admittedly a broad concept)